heiniglab/gaertner_megakaryocytes/README.md

 ```{R}
 renv::restore()
 ```
 This command will install all the R packages specified in the renv.lock file.
+Installation time: 30-45min

 # Tutorial